Kagescan/fangame/doc/readme.md

 ```
 ### C - For loop

-The for syntax taked inpiration from ECMA but has a really different system.
+The for syntax took inspiration from ECMA but has a really different system.
-The argument is splitted in 3 parts, separated with `,`.
+The argument is split in 3 parts, separated with `,`.

-* The first part is the initialisation.
+* The first part is the initialization.
 You should declare a variable by entering his name and you could add its value by entering `:` and his value.
 The default value for a variable is `0`.
 * The second part is a condition.
 The block will loop until the condition is not respected.
 * the final part is the new variable value at the end of the loop.